 by

-default, meaning that no video or audio can be recorded without
+default, meaning that no video or audio recording can occur without

 permission.